AtomicFriction/FrictionSources/README.md

 ### How To Run The Software:

-1) Go to the directory you want the code at.
+1) Go to the directory you want to download the code at.
 ```
 cd my/directory
 ```